Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 The caterpillar is greenish-brown with black stripes on its body.
 It has a forked tail and yellow spots on its head.

-Fall Armyworm Moths can be seen in the early summer months in Alabama, and they are considered pests by many farmers due to the damage they cause to their crops.
+Fall Armyworm Moths can be seen in the early summer months in Alabama, and many farmers consider them pests due to the damage they cause to their crops.

-They can be controlled through pesticides or other methods, which is an important part of managing these pests.
+They can be controlled through pesticides or other methods, an important part of managing these pests.

 28. Five-Spotted Hawk Moth